ClaraNeuburger/Master-thesis-Inverted-Pendulum-with-Reaction-Wheel/README.md

-# Master-thesis-Inverted-Pendulum-with-Reaction-Wheel
-This is the Github repository that contains all the codes and CAD files used to complete my master thesis.
-You may find Arduino code for the control of the pendulum, Matlab and Simulink files for simulations and Fusion 360 files for the description of the prototype.
+# Inverted Pendulum Actuated by a Reaction Wheel

+This github repository contains the codes (Arduino and Matlab) and CAD files used to create a 2D inverted pendulum actuated by a reaction wheel.
+It consists of a rigid pendulum rod placed on a surface which will be stabilized in the upright position using a motor coupled to a wheel placed on top of the pendulum.